 Many legends are associated with the Naina Devi Temple of Nainital.
 As per mythology, this was the place where the eyes of Goddess Sati fell when her corpse was being carried away by Lord Shiva, her husband.
 Goddess Sati married Lord Shiva without the approval of her father Prajapati Daksh due to which he was angry.

 To insult Lord Shiva, he organizes a Yajna in which he invites everyone but not Lord Shiva and to which Goddess Sati got angry and set her ablaze.
 Lord Shiva was deeply saddened by this act and he kept on roaming around while carrying the charred body of the goddess.
 Sensing the graveness of the matter, Lord Vishnu leaves his Sudarshan Chakra and cuts the body of the goddess into 51 pieces.
 There are different places where these pieces of the body part of the goddess fall and those places were erected as Shakti Peetha.
 Naina Devi Temple is also one of the Shakti Peetha.

-Also, it is believed that a Gujjar boy used to take his cattle to this place for grazing.
-One day he saw that a white cow was pouring milk on a stone.
-This continued for few days and one day Goddess appeared in his dream to inform that the stone is her ‘pindi’.
-Boy immediately narrated the entire incident to Raja Bir Chand.
+Also, it is believed that a local Gujjar boy used to take his cattle to this place for grazing, and one day he saw that a white cow was pouring milk on a stone.
+This continued for a few days and one day Goddess appeared in his dream to inform him that the stone is her ‘Pindi’.
+The boy immediately narrated the entire incident to Raja Bir Chand.
 Upon confirming, Raja built a temple here.
-Guru Gobind Singh Ji is also believed to have performed a Yagna over here before starting the war with the Mughals.
+Guru Gobind Singh Ji is also believed to have performed a Yajna over here before starting the war with the Mughals.